steamanqel/coursera-new/README.md

 # coursera-new
-this from the coursera new and from local repos.
+this from the coursera new and from local repos and new branchS.